aabidproo/aabidproo/README.md

 Welcome to my GitHub profile!

 ## 👀 About Me
-I'm a passionate frontend developer specializing in React, Next.js, and React Native.
-I enjoy crafting responsive and user-friendly interfaces and am constantly seeking new technologies that improve the way users interact with applications.
+I'm a passionate learner persuing a postgraduate in computer science.
+I m faster learner and looking forward to become a fullstack developer. lets connect insta @aabidpro_
 ## 📫 How to Reach Me
 - Email: aabidhasan495@gmail.com